 Despite enjoying the work, nursing pulled me back (adrenalin junky that I am) and I returned to work in an A & E department.
 Sadly the hours were not suitable for a family with all the children in school and I was forced to re-think my career options again.
 This time I didn't stray so far, and became, after training, a clinical tutor for pre-nursing students.

 In the early 80's my husband, Jim, became disenchanted with the Funeral firm he was working for and we decided to start our own Business, Abbey Funeral Services Ltd in Tonbridge .
 I have managed our family firm for more than 30 years.
 I am still learning

-I became an IFD college trainer in 1998 and a Governor in 2002.
+I became involved as a co founder of the IFD College in 1995 and Governor & Director of Education in 2002.
 I believe passionately in the need for training, particularly in Health and Safety at Work.
 No job remains the same over time; we all need to keep on learning as things change, improving our knowledge and learning new skills.
 If we don't, we stagnate and we become an impediment to our profession, our staff, our clients and ourselves.

 Contact me on 07887553467

 My name is David Peasgood.
 I joined my father and uncle in the family firm of H Peasgood & Son , as the sixth generation, on leaving school in 1979.
 I had already experienced the funeral profession as I had assisted as a bearer and had fitted out coffins during the school holidays.

 At that time we traded from an old joinery shop built by my great-grandfather in the early twenties from second hand materials.
 This premises was more geared up for carpentry and building which we had at one time been heavily involved in rather than funeral work.